OpenEvalProject/evals/manuscripts/elife-100011/v1/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/100011/elife-100011-fig2-v1.jpg)

-**Figure 2.:** Wan et al., 2023) among sampled species with the three defended poison frog clades highlighted in purple, the undefended clades in dark gray, and non-dendrobatids in light gray (Bufonidae: Amazophrynella siona and Atelopus aff. spurrelli; Leptodactylidae: Lithodytes lineatus).Tile color indicates the log of the total quantity of alkaloids in each class as measured by the sum of integrated areas of alkaloids of that class from GC-MS data per individual.
+**Figure 2.:** Tile color indicates the log of the total quantity of alkaloids in each class as measured by the sum of integrated areas of alkaloids of that class from GC-MS data per individual.
 The number in each tile indicates the number of alkaloids (including isomers) detected in each individual for each class.
 On the right are prey items recovered from the stomach of each individual, colored by arthropod group and scaled to 1 (total number of prey identified are shown under N).
 Note the large proportion of ants (Formicidae, dark purple) and mites (Acari, light purple) in many of the individuals compared to other prey types.
 See Supplementary file 1 for raw diet data and Supplementary file 4 for full alkaloid data.
 Poison-frog genera names are abbreviated as follows: All., Allobates; Ame., Ameerega; And., Andinobates; D., Dendrobates; E., Epipedobates; H., Hyloxalus; Le., Leucostethus; O., Oophaga; P., Phyllobates; R., Rheobates; S., Silverstoneia; Alkaloid class abbreviations are based on Daly et al., 2009; Daly et al., 2005 and are as follows: HTX, histrionicotoxins; PTX, pumiliotoxins; PTXB, pumiliotoxin B; aPTX, allopumiliotoxins; DeoxyPTX, deoxypumiliotoxins; hPTX, homopumiliotoxins; deoxy-hPTX, deoxy-homopumiliotoxins; DHQ, decahydroquinolines; NMeDHQ, N-methyldecahydroquinolines; HO-DHQ, hydroxy-decahydroquinolines; 3,5 P, 3,5-disubstituted pyrrolizidines; HO-3,5-P, hydroxy-3,5-disubstituted pyrrolizidines; 5-I, 5-substituted indolizidines; 3,5-I, 3,5-disubstituted indolizidines; 5,6-I, 5,6-disubstituted indolizidines; 5,8-I, 5,8-disubstituted indolizidines; Dehydro-5,8-I, dehydro-5,8-indolizidines; 5,6,8-I, 5,6,8-trisubstituted indolizidines; HO-5,6,8-I, hydroxy-5,6,8-trisubstituted indolizidines; 1,4-Q, 1,4-disubstituted quinolizidines; 4,6-Q, 4,6-disubstituted quinolizidines; 3,5-Q, 3,5-disubstituted quinolizidines; 1,3,4-Q, 1,3,4-trisubstituted quinolizidines; Lehm, lehmizidines; Epiquinamide, epiquinamide; 2-Pyr, 2-substituted pyrrolidine; 3-Pyr, 3-substituted pyrrolidine; 2,5-Pyr, 2,5-disubstituted pyrrolidines; Pyr, pyrrolizidine of indeterminate substitution; 2,6-Pip, 2,6-disubstituted piperidines; Pip, other piperidines; Pyri, pyridines (including epibatidine); GTX, gephyrotoxins; Tricyclic, coccinelline-like tricyclics; SpiroP, spiropyrrolizidines; Necine, unspecified necine base; Unclass, unclassified alkaloids without known structures.

 Few if any experiments have been done to quantify the relationship between natural toxin exposure and toxin resistance in poison frogs.
 Given the broad diversity of alkaloid classes found in poison frogs (Daly et al., 2005), it is very difficult to predict or quantify all possible types or variations of alkaloid resistance that exist across species, or in their ancestors.
 In animals, the general mechanisms of toxin resistance are avoidance, metabolism, and target modification (Tarvin et al., 2023).
 If an animal does not or cannot avoid toxin exposure, it will need to survive exposure using toxin metabolism or target modification mechanisms such as biotransformation, elimination, alternative targets, and target-site resistance (see Tarvin et al., 2023 for more details).
 Given their diet, dendrobatids clearly do not completely avoid toxin exposure, and thus they are likely to survive exposure using some manner of toxin metabolism or target modification.
 Indeed, target-site resistance to some alkaloids evolved in several defended dendrobatid clades and in some undefended species (Tarvin et al., 2017; Tarvin et al., 2016).
 A few defended species have alternative target mechanisms including binding proteins like alpha-binding globulin (Alvarez-Buylla et al., 2023) and saxiphilin (Abderemane-Ali et al., 2021) that might prevent alkaloids from accessing their molecular targets (e.g. ion channels).
 Other mechanisms may also exist.
 For example, poison frogs may biotransform alkaloids into less toxic forms until they can be eliminated from the body, for example using cytochrome p450s (Caty et al., 2019).
 The mechanism of resistance employed might differ between undefended and defended species, but more research is necessary to understand these patterns.

 Although more data are necessary to understand the evolution of toxin resistance in dendrobatids (Coleman and Cannatella, 2024), existing data suggest that all or nearly all dendrobatids are exposed to alkaloids (Figure 2) and that alkaloid resistance varies among lineages.

-## Phases 3 and 4: Evidence for passive accumulation and sequestration in poison frogs
+### Phases 3 and 4: Evidence for passive accumulation and sequestration in poison frogs

 To understand the major evolutionary transition from consuming to sequestering toxins, it is essential to characterize the metabolism and sequestration of alkaloids in defended and undefended dendrobatid lineages (Gonzalez and Carazzone, 2023).
 However, many of the undefended lineages have not been carefully evaluated for the presence or absence of chemical defense.
 By reviewing existing data, we found that only 31 of the 245 inconspicuous poison frog species described to date AmphibiaWeb, 2023 have been assessed for toxins, sometimes using methods that would not necessarily detect lipophilic alkaloids (Supplementary file 2).
 Further, prior studies have sometimes misinterpreted or not fully incorporated these data (Supplementary file 2, and see below).
 Our review and reassessment of these studies suggest that at least 11 undefended species might have lipophilic alkaloids: Allobates femoralis, Allobates kingsburyi, Allobates zaparo, Colostethus ucumari, H. elachyhistus, Hyloxalus nexipus, Hyloxalus vertebralis, Hyloxalus yasuni, Leucostethus fugax, Paruwrobates erythromos, and Silverstoneia punctiventris (Daly et al., 1987; Darst et al., 2005; Gonzalez et al., 2021; Grant, 2007; Moskowitz et al., 2022a; Santos and Cannatella, 2011).